This stained glass mirror is

 that everyone has it in them to be an artist.
 The biggest

-block is the attitude "I could never design something on my own."
+never design something on my own."
 YES

-determination to constantly strive for more and never give up no matter
+perseverance to never give up no matter

 how many duds you create.
 Remember, Mark Stine says you're an